mEsUsah/joy2mouse/README.md

 # joy2mouse
 Simple app to translate joystick axis to mouse movement for Windows hosts.

 ## Installation
+- Go to the [latest release page](https://github.com/mEsUsah/joy2mouse/releases/latest), and download the .exe file.
+- Execute the program.
+This program does not require any installation.
+- Ignore the Windows Defender "unsigned software warning".

+## Usage
+- Configure joystick and activation method.
+- Check the "Arm" checkmark
+- Start game
+- Activate/Deactivate with configured activation method to start translating joystick movement to mouse movement.

+## Notes:
+- The program will talk to the github API to check for new releases on startup.

+## Source code installation - for devs
 For running and working on source code
 ```cmd
 # Activate virtual environment